Transition1x -- a Dataset for Building Generalizable Reactive Machine Learning Potentials: Introduction

 \section{Introduction}

-\gls{ml} for interatomic potentials for molecular systems has in recent years achieved accuracy comparable to \gls{qm} methods with computational cost of classical interatomic potentials \cite{Faber2017NNDFT,Westermayr2021ml4qm1,Campbell2020ml4qm2,behler2007generalized,Westermayr2021qm4ml4}.
-The development of such data-driven models has ushered in a new age in computational chemistry over the last few years\cite{unke2021machine, behler2021four, huang2021ab,deringer2021gaussian}. \gls{ml} potentials have been used for structural optimization and studying finite-temperature dynamical properties through molecular dynamics\cite{Kaappa2021structuraloptimization, Wang2020finitetemp}. \gls{ml} potentials are especially suited for screening through large numbers of molecules or simulating systems that are too large for traditional \gls{qm} methods due to a complexity scaling that is orders of magnitudes lower.
-The applicability of models depends on the sampling of training data of chemical and structural space\cite{anatol2020chemspace}.
-Fitting \gls{ml} models to the entire \gls{pes} requires vast amounts of carefully selected data as the underlying electronic interaction between atoms is of a complex, quantum mechanical nature.
-Thus the focus remains on an efficient sampling strategy of the useful parts of the \gls{pes} that are relevant to the application.
-For example, models for optimization tasks should be trained on datasets including small perturbations to equilibrium geometries, and models for \gls{md} simulations and reactive systems should be trained on datasets with geometries from all parts of the \gls{pes}, including states that represent the making and breaking of bonds. \\
+\gls{ml} models for molecular systems have accuracy comparable to \gls{qm} methods but the computational cost of classical interatomic potentials\cite{Faber2017NNDFT,Westermayr2021ml4qm1,Campbell2020ml4qm2,behler2007generalized,Westermayr2021qm4ml4}.
+The development of such data-driven models has ushered in a new age in computational chemistry over the last few years\cite{unke2021machine, behler2021four, huang2021ab,deringer2021gaussian}. \gls{ml} potentials have been used for a variety of tasks such as structural optimization \cite{Kaappa2021structuraloptimization} or the study of finite-temperature dynamical properties through molecular dynamics \cite{Wang2020finitetemp}. \gls{ml} potentials are especially suited for screening through large numbers of molecules or simulating systems that are too large for traditional \gls{qm} methods due to a complexity scaling that is orders of magnitudes lower.
+The applicability of these models depends on the sampling of training data of chemical and structural space\cite{anatol2020chemspace}.
+Fitting \gls{ml} models to the entire \gls{pes} requires lots of carefully selected data as the underlying electronic interaction between atoms is of a complex, quantum mechanical nature.
+Thus the focus remains on an efficient sampling strategy of the useful parts of the \gls{pes} that are relevant to the application at hand.
+For example, models for optimization tasks should be trained on datasets including small perturbations to equilibrium geometries, and models for \gls{md} simulations and reactive systems should be trained on datasets with high energy geometries and states that represent the making and breaking of bonds. \\